mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 **Katagiri**: No.

-**Question**: Roshi?
+**Another person**: Roshi?
 What simplified it for me was when you explained in the book that aprapti was more a force that kept away the negatives, and prapti was the force that brought towards you positives.
 Is that correct understanding?

 **Katagiri**: Towards you or towards your object.